GeyserMC/GeyserWebsite/wiki/geyser/current-limitations.md

 The following things cannot be fixed without changes to Bedrock or the Java protocol in general.
 As of now, they are not fixable in Geyser.

-- Custom heads in inventories
 - Clickable links in chat
 - Glowing effect
 - Crafting in the 2x2 menu while in creative mode - with the GeyserOptionalPack, this grid is hidden as it does not exist on Java.
 - Distinguishing between left and right clicks in inventories
 - Redstone dot blockstates
-- "Can be placed on/destroyed" tag for *some* blocks - for example, different slab variants that aren't yet split up into separate blocks.
 - Potion colors implemented using NBT
 - Various command arguments for any command that doesn't use the Minecraft Brigadier library
 - Anything that relies on tab complete or typing in the chat UI (related to the above) - Bedrock sends no packet that indicates they are in this menu
 - Unable to see banner layers past 6
-- Movement issues around bamboo due to offset differences between Java and Bedrock: [Hurricane](/wiki/other/hurricane) can work around it.
+- Movement issues around bamboo due to offset differences between Java and Bedrock.
+Use [Hurricane](/wiki/other/hurricane) to work around it.
 - Custom anvil recipes or custom smithing table ingredients/patterns ([GeyserMC/Geyser#4706](https://github.com/GeyserMC/Geyser/issues/4706))
 - Heights lower than -64 or higher than 320 in the overworld with extended height enabled, and heights lower than 0 or higher than 256 in other dimensions ([GeyserMC/Geyser#3804](https://github.com/GeyserMC/Geyser/issues/3804))
 - Dolphin's Grace potion effect visuals (effects should still work correctly)
-- Invisible item frames
+- Invisible item frames - however, there are Bedrock edition resource packs making *all* item frames invisible
 - Blocks (excluding jack-o-lantern) on entity heads (E.G. armor stands, players)
 - Some block state changes are controlled client side, and are not influenced by the debug stick - fences for example. ([GeyserMC/Geyser#3125](https://github.com/GeyserMC/Geyser/issues/3125))
 - Custom beacon base blocks ([GeyserMC/Geyser#2301](https://github.com/GeyserMC/Geyser/issues/2301)) - these are hardcoded on Bedrock edition.